 About Luis Gispert

-Luis Gispert was born Jersey City, New Jersey.
-He is an American sculptor and photographer, living and working in Brooklyn, New York.
+Luis Gispert was born Jersey City, New Jersey, United States, 1972 is an American sculptor and photographer, living and working in Brooklyn, New York.
 Gispert earned an MFA at Yale University in 2001, a BFA in Film from Art Institute of Chicago in 1996, and attended Miami Dade College from 1990 to 1992.
-Gispert has exhibited internationally at galleries and museums such as the Brooklyn Museum of Art, The Whitney Museum Of American Art the Studio Museum in Harlem in New York, Art Pace in Texas, the Museum of Contemporary Art, North Miami, the Contemporary Arts Museum Houston, Palazzo Brocherasio in Turin, and the Royal Academy in London.
+Luis Gispert has exhibited internationally at galleries and museums such the Brooklyn Museum of Art, The Whitney Museum Of American Art the Studio Museum in Harlem in New York, Art Pace in Texas, Hood Museum of Art, Dartmouth the Contemporary Arts Museum Houston, Palazzo Brocherasio in Turin, and the Royal Academy in London.
 His work is in the public collections of Solomon R. Guggenheim Museum, New York, Whitney Museum of American Art, Museum of Modern Art, San Fransisco Museum of Modern Art, Harvard Fogg Art Museum, New Museum of Contemporary Art, New York, and Perez Art Museum.

 Some archival material was borrowed from ACSF alumni Lazaro Amaral and Kevin Arrow (Obsolete Media Miami and Espanola Way Art Center alumni).